 \subsection{Topological constraints}

-~\\ The existence for $\mathcal D_1$ of $n_1$ global vector fields giving for each $x\in M$ a basis of $T_xM$ is only possible\footnote{Discussion with V. Colin.} under strong topological conditions on $M$ which involve its orientability, its Euler characteristic, the Euler class of $\mathcal D_1$ and other invariants.\\ Note first that the existence of a global non zero vector field implies that the Euler characteristic of $M$ is zero by the Poincar\'e-Hopf theorem.
-When $M$ has dimension~3 and is orientable, this is not an obstruction since this Euler Characteristic is zero.
+~\\ The existence of $n_1$ global vector fields in $\mathcal D_1$ giving for each $x\in M$ a basis of $T_xM$ is only possible under strong topological conditions on $M$ that involve its orientability, its Euler characteristic, the Euler class of $\mathcal D_1$ and other invariants\footnote{Discussion with V.~Colin.}.

+Note first that the existence of a global non-zero vector field implies that the Euler characteristic of $M$ is zero by the Poincar\'e--Hopf theorem.
+When $M$ has dimension~3 and is orientable, this is not an obstruction since this Euler characteristic is zero.
 A second obstruction related to the Euler class of the fiber bundle also disappears when $M=S^3$.
 If $n_1=2$, one can instead of a basis of $\mathcal D_1(x)$ consider the normal to the plane.
-This gives an application from $S^3$ to $S^2$ and the associated Hopf invariant (which belongs to $\mathbb Z$) should be zero, which is not the case in general.
+This gives a map from $S^3$ to $S^2$ and the associated Hopf invariant (which belongs to $\mathbb Z$) should be zero, which is not the case in general.